Happy Cows and Race Boats

 The hike was worth a few minor muscle aches!

 Palo Duro was our first Texas state park during our fall 2025 Balloons and Beyond travels.
-Next week we wrap up the series with visits to five more Texas state parks as we cross the state on our way home.
+Next episode we wrap up the series with visits to five more Texas state parks as we cross the state on our way home.

 Mesa Nada